rubykube/arke/docs/proof-of-consept.md

 2. Long buy on exchange with lower market price.

 Whether markets go up or down loss on one order is hedged by the profit on another order.
 We borrow (via margin trading) cryptocurrency from exchange/p2p for arbitrage.
-So we dont store crypto on accounts which impose market risks via market fluctuations.
+So we don't store crypto on accounts which impose market risks via market fluctuations.

 ##### Second principal is implemented via:
 1. Having fiat balance on both exchanges.